brimoran/Digital-Ocean-set-up/README.md

 ## 8. Test SFTP

+If you just need to access one folder, on Chromebook ‘Add new services’ in the Files app to mount the folder.

-Cyberduck works on Mac ok.
+For more flexibility to navigate around folders, Cyberduck works on Mac ok.

-**Note: Files seem to become read only after SFTP (maybe because I am doing something wrong... maybe SFTPing as root but in R Studio as brian)**
+**Note: When I used Cyberduck, the permissions on uploaded files became borked (maybe because I am doing something wrong... maybe SFTPing as root but accessing R Studio as a normal user)**

 To correct navigate to the folder as the user who needs access (example brian):